-The Economic Benefit is the imputed taxable value of the Employee Death Benefit based on Table 2001 rates, je arrangement being illustrated is an Endorsement Split Dollar Plan.
-The Employer owns the policy and by special endorsement the Employee designates the understand portion of the death benefit.
+The Economic Benefit is the imputed taxable value of the Employee Death Benefit based on Table 2001 rates.
+The arrangement being illustrated is an Endorsement Split Dollar Plan.
+The Employee owns the policy and by special endorsement the Employee designates the understand a specified portion of the death benefit.